Your Personal Estate Planning Attorney

-We are an estate planning law firm in Reno, NV dedicated to helping families of all kinds protect their loved ones, preserve their assets, and secure a great future.
-Our goal is to make it as easy as possible to plan for your family.
+Our goal is to make it as easy as possible to protect your loved ones, preserve your assets, and secure a great future for your family after you’re gone.
 Unlike traditional law firms that charge by the hour and approach estate planning as a one-time transaction, we provide custom, flat-fee based, estate plans that reflect your unique needs and goals.Schedule a Consultation

 Information About Estate Planning in Reno, NV

 If you have questions about estate planning, our Reno estate planning attorney has answers.
 Here are some of the most common questions that clients ask about estate planning.

 Simply put, estate planning is the process of planning ahead for your eventual death or disability.
 It includes instructions for who is to receive your property after you pass away, what they will receive, as well as when they will receive it.
 Regardless of the circumstances, the goal of estate planning is to make it as easy as possible on your family to deal with your death, injury, or illness.
 Here’s a more detailed explantation.

 An estate plan is a package of all the documents that your family will need when the worst happens.
 The first document in every estate plan is the Last Will and Testament.
 This is the legal document that controls how your property is distributed.
 It can also be used to nominate a guardian for your minor children, if you have any.
 An estate plan should also include a financial power of attorney and a healthcare power of attorney.
 These are documents that appoint someone to make financial and medical decisions on your behalf if you are unable.
 Many estate plans also include a living trust, which we generally recommend if you own real estate, have multiple beneficiaries, or you want to prevent your heirs from squandering their inheritance.
 Here’s a more detailed explanation of common estate planning documents.